hpcsc/jekyll-material-bliss/src/_posts/2018-03-30-a-sample-gocd-pipeline.markdown

 Once the commit phase is done, deployment to dev environment is triggered.
 For mobile, this means 2 pipelines are run in parallel (`MobileDevDeploymentAndroid` and `MobileDevDeploymentIOS`)

 When all dev deployments are done, `SystemTests` pipeline is triggered.
 In a real world pipeline, this will pull system tests tool and scripts from `system-tests` repo, start backend, start mobile and run system tests against mobile which in turn hit backend server.
-The last stage of this pipeline is `Approve` stage, which can only by triggered manually.
-This is to simulate in real scenario where the decision to deploy to UAT is decided by some business user.
+The last stage of this pipeline is `Approve` stage, which can only be triggered manually.
+This is to simulate a real scenario where the decision to deploy to UAT is decided by some business user.

 ![]({% asset_path 2018-03-30-system-tests-pipeline %} "System Tests Pipeline")